apaleo/oss-traces/README.md

 - `docker-compose down` will remove all containers and all the data.
 - `docker-compose stop` will only stop the container without deleting data.
 - `docker-compose start` will spin up the containers in case they have been stopped.

+To create a bucket in localstack please execute this command, which will create a bucket called `oss-traces.local` in the region `eu-west-1`:

+`aws --endpoint-url=http://localhost:4572 s3 mb s3://oss-traces.local --region eu-west-1`

+Afterward allow public read to the bucket for **development** purposes:

+`aws --endpoint-url=http://localhost:4572 s3api put-bucket-acl --bucket oss-traces.local --acl public-read`

 ### Build and run with your IDE of preference or command line